Independent bookshops across the country are closing their doors to protect staff and customers from the coronavirus outbreak.

 Other bookshops have been offering free books for those in need, calls for people in isolation so they aren't lonley as well as sending hand-picked care packages out.

-Update 30th March: Wholesalers Gardeners and Hive have suspended new orders due to concerns over worker safety and unprecedented demand.
-As a result, many indies have also had to suspend orders as they cannot guarantee supply.
+On the 30th March, wholesalers Gardeners and Hive have suspended new orders due to concerns over worker safety and unprecedented demand.
+As a result, many indies had to suspend orders as they cannot guarantee supply, some are now reopening with limited ordering of stock they already have.
 Read the full story here.

 The Booksellers Association is a huge support behind indies as they move toward more home delivery methods and better online ordering.
 They are calling on customers and the trade to rally behind retailers and support bookshops, as the coronavirus outbreak hits the hightstreet.
 BA m.d.
 Meryl Halls said: "we want to remind consumers that they can still use their local bookshop to buy books even if they are practising social distancing."

-See our guide below on which bookshops across the country are closing or offering delivery services admist the coronavirus outbreak.
+See our guide below on which bookshops across the country are closing or offering delivery services during the coronavirus outbreak.

 Bookmarks- The "largest socialist bookshop in Britain" has closed its doors.
 The mailing department is open and in a tweet they confirmed they "will be live streaming events in the near future" and "doing readings from books online".